-The legislative officers of the city of Porterville shall consist of five (5) members of the council, one of whom shall act as mayor.
+The legislative officers of the City of Porterville shall consist of five (5) members of the council, one of whom shall act as mayor.
 In addition, there shall be the following administrative officers who shall be appointed by the council: a city manager, a city attorney and a city clerk.

-The council may, by ordinance provide for such other officers as deemed necessary and the council may further establish by ordinance commissions deemed by it to be necessary or proper to aid in the orderly administration of the city of Porterville.
+The council may, by ordinance provide for such other officers as deemed necessary and the council may further establish by ordinance commissions deemed by it to be necessary or proper to aid in the orderly administration of the City of Porterville.

 All members of commissions and legislative committees shall be appointed by the council.
 The council may appoint members to other boards or committees.
 Administrative officers may appoint members to temporary administrative committees.
-(3-4-2003)

-The council may, at any time, when in its judgment, the interest of the city so demands, by a four-fifths $(^4/5)$ vote thereof, consolidate by ordinance two or more city administrative offices and place the same in charge of one such officer.
-(4-2-1963; 4-6-1971; 3-8-1983)
+The council may, at any time, when in its judgment, the interest of the city so demands, by a four-fifths (4/5) vote thereof, consolidate by ordinance two or more city administrative offices and place the same in charge of one such officer.

 Sec.
-14. Official Bonds; Where Filed.
+14. Official bonds; where filed.

-When in this charter not otherwise prescribed, the council shall determine which officers shall give bonds for the faithful performance of their official duties, and shall fix the amount of said bonds.
+When in this Charter not otherwise prescribed, the council shall determine which officers shall give bonds for the faithful performance of their official duties, and shall fix the amount of said bonds.
 Such officers before entering upon their official duties, shall execute a bond to the city in the penal sum required, which bond shall include any other office of which they may be ex-officio incumbent.
-Said bonds shall be approved by the council, filed with the city clerk, and paid for by the city; provided, however, that the bond of the city clerk when approved as aforesaid shall be filed with the city treasurer.
+Said bonds shall be approved by the council, filed with the city clerk, and paid for by the city; provided, however, that the bond of the city clerk when approved as aforesaid shall be filed with the eity treasurer City Manager or his/her designee.
 Nothing in this section shall prevent the authorization or furnishing of a blanket bond to assure the honesty or faithful performance of any of its officers or employees.
-(3-4-2003)

 Sec.
-15. Oath Of Office.
+15. Oath of office.

-Every officer and employee of the city, before entering upon the duties of his/her office shall take and subscribe the oath of offices as provided for in the constitution of the state, and shall file the same forthwith with the city clerk.
-(4-6-1971; 3-4-2003)
+Every officer and employee of the city, before entering upon the duties of his/her office shall take and subscribe the oath of offices as provided for in the Constitution of the state, and shall file the same forthwith with the city clerk.

 Sec.
-16. Vacancies In Office; When Offices Declared Vacant.
+16. Vacancies in office; when offices declared vacant.

 A vacancy in any legislative office, from whatever cause arising excluding any vacancy created due to a successful recall election, shall be filled by appointment by the council, such appointee to hold office until the next general municipal election, when a successor shall be chosen by the electors for the unexpired term; provided, that if the council fails to agree or for any other reason does not fill such vacancy within thirty days after the same occurs, then such vacancy shall be filled by the mayor; provided, however, that if for any reason the seats of a majority of the council shall become vacant, then the city clerk shall call a special election at once to fill the vacancies for the unexpired terms, and the same shall be conducted substantially in the manner provided for general municipal elections.
-(3-4-2003)